AdrienFabre/CV/README.md

 - ORM ( Sequlizer, ActiveRecord )
 - Ruby - Rails - RSpec - Sinatra - Capybara - Selenium
 - JavaScript - React - Jasmine - Jest - Cypress

+- Feedback - Matthew Whitaker - Student at Makers - After a programming challenge: "You clearly have a very solid understanding of ruby and are very driven to writing high quality code which is flexible yet very readable."

 #### MSc in Business Engineering - KEDGE Business School (2010 to 2013)